Contracting isometries and differentiability of the escape rate: Preliminaries

-\begin{prop}[{\cite[cf. Theorem A]{caprace2011rank}}] Let $X$ be an irreducible, finite-dimensional CAT(0) cube complex and $G \le \Aut(X)$ be a group that does not globally fix a point nor stabilize a 1-dimensional flat in $X \cup \partial_{\infty} X$.
-Then $X$ contains a convex $G$-invariant subcomplex $Y$ on which the action of $G$ is non-elementary.
+\begin{prop}[{\cite[cf. Theorem A]{caprace2011rank}}] Let $X$ be a finite-dimensional CAT(0) cube complex and $G \le \Aut(X)$ be a group that neither globally fix a point nor stabilize a 1-dimensional flat in $X \cup \partial X$.
+Then $X$ contains a geodesically convex $G$-invariant subcomplex $Y$ such that either $Y$ is the product of two unbounded subcomplexes or or the action of $G$ on $Y$ is strongly non-elementary.

-In particular, if $G$ acts on $X$ essentially, without fixing a point in $X \cup \partial X$, then $G$ contains independent contracting isometries. \end{prop}
+In particular, if $G$ acts on an $X$ essentially, without fixing a point in $X \cup \partial X$, and if $X$ is irreducible, then $G$ contains independent contracting isometries that skewers a pair of strongly separated hyperplanes. \end{prop}

-This result essentially follows from the Double Skewering Lemma of Caprace and Sageev in \cite{caprace2011rank} that we describe now, with an additional information from \cite{chatterji2016median}.
-We say that two parallel hyperplanes of a CAT(0) cube complex are \emph{strongly separated} if no hyperplane is transverse to both of them.
+This result essentially follows from the Double Skewering Lemma of Caprace and Sageev in \cite{caprace2011rank} that we describe below, with an additional information from \cite{chatterji2016median} and \cite{fernos2018the-furstenberg-poisson}.